DS-100/fa25/syllabus.md

 We want to enable everyone to succeed in this course.
 We encourage you to discuss course content with your friends, classmates, and course staff throughout the semester, particularly during **office hours**.

 - All office hours will be updated on the Calendar.
 - In-person course staff office hours will be held in Warren Hall 101B.
+Check the calendar to see what section our staff is in.
 - In general, students can come to staff office hours for any questions on course assignments or material.
 - Instructor office hours are generally reserved for conceptual questions, course review,  course logistics, research opportunities, and career planning.

 Course Communication:

 - **EdStem**, or **Ed** for short, is our course forum this semester. **_All course announcements will be through Ed._** We are not using bCourses this semester.
-Please check out [Ed](https://edstem.org/us/courses/74189){:target="_blank"} or the [FAQ](https://ds100.org/faqs/sp25/){:target="_blank"} page first before emailing course staff directly.
+Please check out [Ed](https://edstem.org/us/courses/83980){:target="_blank"} or the [FAQ](https://ds100.org/faqs/fa25/){:target="_blank"} page first before emailing course staff directly.

     - Ed is a formal, academic space.
 We must demonstrate appropriate respect, consideration, and compassion for others.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
 For further reading, please reference [Berkeley’s Principles of Community](https://diversity.berkeley.edu/principles-community){:target="_blank"} and the [Berkeley Campus Code of Student Conduct](https://conduct.berkeley.edu/code-of-conduct/){:target="_blank"}.

     - Ed is your primary platform for asking questions about the class.
 It is monitored daily by course staff, so questions posted to Ed will likely receive the fastest response.
 If you need to discuss a more sensitive matter, the following emails are monitored by a smaller subset of the teaching team:

 - For sensitive questions: our course staff email is [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
 This email is monitored by the instructors, the head TAs, and a few lead TAs.
-- For course accomodations/DSP: student accommodation requests will be handled via the [Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSe23BU7DocByEPYt6YV00rOTn7K1AVj7Fqpw2eOgWG0Q5GtDw/viewform?usp=sharing){:target="_blank"}.
+- For course accomodations/DSP: student accommodation requests will be handled via the [Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSeLQXhbxlbenjEkhbonBrd6XFiKoPXgq2B7VBvKwYbW9a49dA/viewform?usp=header){:target="_blank"}.
 Our staff email for student support and DSP accommodations is [data100.support@berkeley.edu]((mailto:{{page.course.comms_email}})).
     - Please only contact the course instructors directly for matters that require strict privacy and their personal attention.

 ## Policies